Lizard-Ranger/PI-Frame/README.md

 # PI Frame
-Pi Frame is a "Digital Photo Frame" Built on a  Raspberry PI 3 with Google Drive accsess.
+Google Drive folder powered raspberry pi Digital Photo Frame

 I built this as a gift for my Mother on her birthday.